 If You Are Charged With a Crime of Domestic Violence

 Domestic assault cases are treated seriously by the authorities in this state.
 The penalties for a conviction can be harsh, and the long-term consequences – including the loss of your right to own a firearm – are substantial.

-If there is any way that you can avoid a domestic violence conviction, San Marcos domestic violence defense attorney David C. Hardaway will find it.
+If there is any way that you can avoid a domestic violence conviction, Criminal Defense Attorney in San Marcos, TX David C. Hardaway will find it.
 To learn more about your rights, or to retain legal counsel if you have been charged with domestic abuse, call the Law Offices of David C. Hardaway now at 512-805-6613.